 How to write a blog post and get people to read your blog

-Your blog content might be fantastic, but good blogging is more about how you present your information to readers.
+Your blog content might be fantastic, but terrific blog writing is more about how you present your information to your potential readers.

-Sure, your writing skills are vital as is your writing style.
-You need to connect with people through your words.
+Sure, your writing skills are vital and so is your writing style.
+But you need to connect with people very quickly through your words.

 When you start a blog, you like many bloggers probably think that writing blog posts and tons of them will result in lots of search engine traffic.

 Yes, you will undoubtedly get some search results, but successful blogs get a mountain of organic traffic every day.

 If you are only getting traffic from friends and family, it is time to make some changes.

 A good blog is centred on a niche topic.
 Your blog topic can be anything you like, but stay razor focussed on your subject.
 Wandering off to unrelated themes or ideas will confuse your readers.

 For instance, if your blog is about growing and caring for roses, don’t wander off to petunias and recipes.